 Why did the story of artificial silk need to be told?

-The manufacturing industries of the North of England have shaped its memories and left a lasting heritage.
-But there are many hidden stories.
+Northern manufacturing industries have shaped its memories and left a lasting heritage.
+There are still many hidden stories.

 ONE OF MANY TIMELINES

-1939 the gates of Courtaulds, an artificial silk factory, open in Preston, Lancashire, on the eve of the Second World War.
-These same gates close in 1980 with the loss of 2,600 jobs.
+1939 the gates of Courtaulds, an artificial silk factory, opened in Preston, Lancashire, on the eve of the Second World War.
+(The same gates close in 1980 with the loss of 2,600 jobs.)

-1947 Jean Crossthwaite and Terry Boyle begin working in the colour laboratory and get married.
+1947 Jean Crossthwaite and Terry Boyle began working in the colour laboratory and get married.

-1954 Jean leaves her job in the lab because she is pregnant.
+1954 Jean left her job in the lab because she was pregnant.

-1950 – 1980 stories about textile shades and shade naming emerge… spillages of bright red pigment, a fire, the humour and resilience of 5,000 factory workers on a single Lancashire manufacturing site.
+1950 – 1980 stories about textile shades and shade naming emerged… spillages of bright red pigment, a fire, the humour and resilience of 5,000 factory workers on a single Lancashire manufacturing site.

-1972 Guild features in the book, including Avenham Park just after Concorde has made a noisy and memorable flyover:
+1972 Guild feature in the story, including Avenham Park just after Concorde has made a noisy and memorable flyover.

-1980 the gates of Courtaulds, an artificial silk factory, are shut with the loss of 2,600 jobs.
+1980 the gates of Courtaulds, an artificial silk factory, were shut with the loss of 2,600 jobs.

-31st August 2012 the debut novel by A. T. Boyle launches on LightNight at the Museum of Lancashire in Preston.
-Refreshments include burfi (fudge) from the sweet shop round the corner in Acregate Lane, the setting for the novel, and huge ‘squashed ant’ Eccles cakes (pastry and sugared raisins).
+31st August 2012 LightNight at the Museum of Lancashire in Preston.
+Refreshments included burfi (fudge) from the sweet shop round the corner in Acregate Lane, the setting for the novel, and huge ‘squashed ant’ Eccles cakes (pastry and sugared raisins).

-3rd September 2012 it’s Preston Guild (the previous Guild was 1992).
-Miller Park is host to Preston born animator Nick Park, creator of Wallace and Gromit, and a rang group from Blackburn displaying colourful seed patterns on Top Walk where Victorians promenaded on Sunday.
-Ear-splitting bands, performances by local poets and a reading from the novel entertain audiences who lounge on deckchairs in the Preston sunshine.
+3rd September 2012 Preston Guild (the previous Guild was 1992).
+Miller Park was host to Preston born animator Nick Park, creator of Wallace and Gromit, and a rang group from Blackburn displaying colourful seed patterns on Top Walk where Victorians promenaded on Sunday.
+Performances by local poets and a reading from the novel for people lounging on deckchairs in the Preston sunshine.